cfengine/cf-remote/README.md

 ## Requirements

-cf-remote requires python 3.6 or greater.
+- cf-remote requires python 3.6 or greater.
-SSH must already be configured and running on the remote host.
+- SSH must be configured in such a way that cf-remote can login without a password.
+- An sftp server for transferring files on UNIX hosts. e.g. openssh-sftp-server for debian-based distributions.

 ## Installation